Poems by Ángel Escobar

 She used to believe in her hands and in her mouth, in the events

-they transfer to the mirror and the crusader
+they transfer to the mirror and crosscut

 She believed only in the skull inside the mirror; the wall—